wsquared/wsquared/about.md

 permalink: /about/
 ---

-I am often called Will.
-I am 'Tripledub'.
+I am known as Will.
+I can be 'Tripledub'.
+I dance.
+I code.
+I love tech.
+I am a gamer.
+I am a foodie.
 I have an alias 'wsquared'.
-I dance.
 I live.
-I code.
 I sleep.
+I am a former lawyer.
+I like cooking.
+I love travelling.
+I like diversity.
+I enjoy socialising.

 ### Contact me